Overall rating: ⭐⭐⭐⭐⭐ 5/5 (2 ratings)

-Listen on VoiceMap
+🎧 Listen to a sample section on VoiceMap

-Whether you’re fascinated by gold-rush history, Chinese heritage, river landscapes, or the people who built one of New Zealand’s most iconic small towns, this self-guided walking tour offers an ideal introduction to Arrowtown’s remarkable past.
+Whether you’re fascinated by gold rush history, Chinese heritage, river landscapes, or the people who built one of New Zealand’s most iconic small towns, this self-guided walking tour offers an ideal introduction to Arrowtown’s remarkable past.

 Visit the X Marks the Spot sculpture and learn how it symbolically anchors Arrowtown’s history